 The Isles of Harris & Lewis are located in the remote Western Isles, off the coast of Scotland.
 The location adds to the romance of the islands, as it’s likely you’ll have many areas to yourself – or at least share them with fewer other tourists than the more popular Scottish destinations.

-You can step back in time at the towering standing stone circle at Callanish and the Blackhouse Village in Lewis, before taking a wander along beautiful beaches in Harris that would have you thinking you were in the Caribbean – if it weren’t for the chillier weather!
-These islands are a fantastic place to just get away from it all and spend time together exploring a beautiful location.
+You can step back in time at the towering standing stone circle at Callanish and the Blackhouse Village in Lewis, before wandering along beautiful beaches in Harris that would have you thinking you were in the Caribbean (if it weren’t for the weather)!
+These islands are a fantastic place to simply get away from it all and spend time together exploring a beautiful location.

 Scotland’s Castle Trail